Some commonly asked questions about homelessness in the Tri-Cities:

 It is difficult to get an exact number of people who are homeless in the Tri-Cities at any given time, as the number fluctuates.
 As some persons are finding alternatives to life on the street, others are becoming homeless.
 But, it is clear that the number of homeless persons in the Tri-Cities has increased since 2014.

-Fifty five homeless persons were enumerated during the formal 24 hour regional homeless count conducted in March 2014.
+One hundred and seventeen homeless persons were enumerated during the formal 24 hour regional homeless count conducted in March 2014.
 This number was a slight increase from the 48 homeless persons enumerated during the March 2011 regional count, which is conducted every 3 years.
 However, it is recognized that this is an undercount of the actual numbers.
 First, it is difficult to enumerate homeless persons who are “couch-surfing” with a friend or relative, and second, some homeless persons avoid being counted.

 There are many reasons for ending homelessness and these relate both to the homeless individuals and to the larger community.
 Three simple reasons are: to eliminate the human suffering and waste of potential lives; to reduce the drain on public and private supports; and to avoid the negative effects on communities, businesses and civil society.
 Homelessness is clearly a tragic situation for the individual.
 This is obvious when we look into the faces of the people who are street homeless in Vancouver.
 There is a high human cost when people are not able to fully participate in society and end up isolated from their community.